dndll/AwesomeIbex/README.md

 ### Hi there 👋

-🔭 I’m currently working on [bots, spotify importer and a better redesign of the AWS UI - Tasky]
+🔭 I’m currently working on various substrate related things.

-🌱 I’m currently learning IoT architecture and considering some private blockchain projects too!

 <!--
 **AwesomeIbex/AwesomeIbex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.